Redeemer (2014 film): Release

 Redeemer premiered in September 2014 at Fantastic Fest.
 It received a limited release in the US on 12 June 2015.

 Reception

 Frank Scheck of The Hollywood Reporter called the action scenes "thrilling to watch" and singled out Zaror's performance as a breakout role.
 Ethan Alter of Film Journal International wrote that Redeemer updates vigilante films to adapt to popular superhero film tropes but lacks a timely statement to interest viewers.
 Martin Tsai of the Los Angeles Times called it lame and derivative action film with contrived scenes that force the characters to resort to martial arts.
 Simon Abrams of The Village Voice wrote, "Redeemer may not be as good as its star, but it does give Zaror enough room to shine."
-Matt Donato of We Got This Covered rated it 2.5/5 stars and wrote that the film has "full-throttle action" but "feels a tad-bit undercooked".